uncfez/webpage/content/publication/microscopic-disruption-management-energy-consumption-and-passenger-compensation-optimisation/index.md

   - Luís Cadarso
   - Esteve Codina
   - Ricardo García-Ródenas
-publication_short: Transportation Research Procedia, Vol. 62, 2022, Pages 43-50
+publication_short: Transportation Research Procedia, Volume 62, 2022, pages 43-50
 abstract: Rail operations are often disrupted by accidents that cause traffic to diverge from the scheduled operations, rendering it difficult to run the schedule as planned.
 In such a case, the operator must change the schedule to